US unable to prevent Armenian propaganda machine from infiltrating Capitol - analyst

+BAKU, Azerbaijan, November 17.
 The United States has been unable to prevent the Armenian propaganda from infiltrating the Capitol.
-Recent hearings in the U.S. House Foreign Affairs Committee perfectly illustrate how rotten and corrupt the legislative branch of the U.S. government is.
+Recent hearings in the U.S. House Foreign Affairs Committee perfectly illustrate how rotten and corrupt the legislative branch of the U.S. government is, US expert and scholar on the geopolitics of Eurasia Peter Tase told Trend.

 Armenian lobbying organizations are fanning the flames of war in the South Caucasus and are actively engaged in a disinformation campaign.
 Such public hearings before the House Foreign Affairs Committee have called into question the impartiality of the U.S. position on current regional issues.
 The U.S. Congress should recognize the fact that the Armenian government is run by incompetent bureaucrats.